-- a plan for progressive rehabilitation and mine closure.
+- consideration of landscape and visual values from the Mitchell River National Park vantage points and tourist tracks; and - a plan for progressive rehabilitation and mine closure.

 - Assess best practice methods for storage and management of stockpiled topsoil and subsoils, restoring soil profiles, drainage and productivity, as well as landscape rehabilitation in the context of back-filling of the mine voids and decommissioning of other earth structures. - Assess levels of certainty of successful outcomes from the proposed design and mitigation measures and consequential performance management measures. - Assess potential risks from radiation on the environment, biodiversity values and human health.